 Don’t leave your dance floor empty

-An empty dance floor is a bad sign, but it doesn’t need to be an issue at your wedding.
-Simply buckle up, get your playlist right, and implement the rest of these pointers to make sure that your wedding party is moving and shaking from dawn until dusk.
+An empty dance floor is a negative sign, but it doesn’t need to be an issue at your wedding.
+Simply buckle up, get your playlist right, and implement the rest of these pointers to ensure your wedding party moves and shakes from dawn until dusk.

 Your email address will not be published.
 Required fields are marked *